 There are a few good reasons to cook in an air fryer.
 And this recipe is one of them.

 Using an air fryer to cook takes less time than a traditional oven.
 They heat faster and the temperature stays consistent throughout the cooking process.

 Air fryers also use less electricity than conventional ovens.

 How Long To Cook Meatballs in Air Fryer

 The meatballs in this recipe take 9 minutes to cook.
-Although air fryers can differ so the time for cooking could take longer.
+Although air fryers can differ, the time for cooking could take longer.

 The size of the meatballs also makes a difference when cooking.
 This recipe calls for 65-70 grams per meatball, before cooking.
 This size takes 9 minutes in our air fryer.